Updated: Nov 5, 2021

 7. Demonstrate to those around you that you care about them and want to be part of a team effort.

 8. Have fun.
 Football is difficult and life can be difficult, but an enthusiastic spirit and a sense of humor can make it all a lot more enjoyable.

-Insightful Player® is brought to you by Coach Chrissy Carew, Hall of Fame Master Certified and Board Certified Personal and Business Coach and Author of INSIGHTFUL PLAYER: Football Pros Lead A Bold Movement of Hope.
+Insightful Player® is brought to you by Coach Chrissy Carew, Master Certified and Board Certified Personal and Business Coach.
 Chrissy has been deeply inspired by her father, the late Coach Walter Carew, Sr. Her father is in several Halls of Fame as a high school football coach and baseball coach (as well as high school and college athlete).
-He used sports to help kids build strong character and teach them valuable life skills.
-The Insightful Player® initiative was created to help make our world a much better place by inspiring youth.
-To contact Chrissy Carew visit http://www.insightfulplayer.com or call 603-897-0610.
+He used sports as a way to help kids build strong character and learn valuable life skills.
+Insightful Player® was for youth and the champions of youth, to support them to help transform our culture to be more inclusive, kinder, and more loving.
+To contact Chrissy Carew visit http://www.insightfulplayer.com or call her landline 603-897-0610.